lucaGazzola/lucaGazzola.github.io/README.md

 # About Me

-I'm a software engineer in test at [lastminute.com](https://www.lastminute.com).
+I'm a software engineer at [lastminute.com](https://www.lastminute.com).
+My work consists of developing and optimizing spring-based applications, as well as the infrastructure they rely on.
 I obtained my PhD degree from University of Milano-Bicocca, working with prof. Leonardo Mariani and his group, with a thesis on field testing of Java applications and authoring several reasearch articles.
 My research focus has always been software testing but I am also interested in automatic software repair, machine learning and software development in general.

 ## Latest News from [Luca Gazzola](https://twitter.com/gazzo87)